-Annual General Meeting of Svatantra Microfin Private Limited to be held at the Registered Office of the Company at Sunshine Tower, Level 20, Senapati Bapat Marg, Elphinstone Road Mumbai - 400013 on Friday, the 30th day of September, 2022 at 10:00 A.M.
+12th Annual General Meeting of Svatantra Microfin Private Limited to be held at the Registered Office of the Company at Level 20, Sunshine Tower, Senapati Bapat Marg, Elphinstone Road, Mumbai - 400013 on Wednesday, 27th September, 2023 at 11:00 A.M.

-Prominent Landmark: Near India bulls Finance Centre.
+Prominent Landmark: Near One International Centre.

-\Source: Google Maps
+Source: Google Maps